ikikika/websocket/advanced-types/readme.md

 - helps us safely access nested properties and nested objects in our object data
 - if the thing in front of the question mark is undefined it will not access the thing thereafter
 - will not throw a runtime error but instead it will just not continue.

+## Nullish Coalescing

+- if value is null or undefined, use the fallback value